Under GDPR Can an Individual be Held Responsible?

 This is why we always recommend that you seek advice from an independent legal entity.

-Under the DPA and GDPR, you are entitled to file a data breach claim for up to £2,000 or more in data breach compensation if:
+Under the DPA and GDPR, you are entitled to file a claim for data breach compensation if:

-The average compensation for breaching the Data Protection Act is between £1,000 and £42,900.
-In some cases, you might be able to claim more compensation for a personal data breach that causes you significant emotional distress.
+The average compensation for breaching the Data Protection Act varies according to the specific circumstances of each case, but compensation amounts usually fall between £1,000 and £42,900, depending on the seriousness of the data breach.
+In some cases, you might be able to claim more compensation for a personal data breach that has related to a leak of sensitive information which has caused you significant emotional distress.

-The following figures can be used as a rough guide to how much compensation you could receive as a result of different types of breaches.
+The following figures can be used as a rough guide to how much compensation you could receive as a result of different types of data breach.

 Type of breach | Possible compensation amount |